Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected settlement payouts or a viable Paraquat lawsuit.

 In the Roundup litigation, Bayer is paying around $10 billion to settle about 100,000 cases and setting aside another $6 billion for future Roundup claims.
-Individual Roundup plaintiffs are getting payouts around $100,000 to $150,000, but some in the highest tier are getting much larger settlement amounts than the average.
+Individual Roundup plaintiffs are getting payouts around $100,000 to $150,000.
+But lawsuits in the highest tier are getting much larger settlement amounts than the average.

-The Roundup litigation has some obvious similarities with paraquat to the extend that both involve herbicide products.
-The alleged injuries are different because Roundup involves cancer claims whereas paraquat plaintiffs are alleging Parkinson’s.
+The Roundup litigation has some obvious similarities with paraquat to the extent that both involve herbicide products.
+The alleged injuries are different because Roundup involves cancer claims whereas Paraquat plaintiffs are alleging Parkinson’s.

 Between the two, cancer is probably a somewhat higher value injury.
 Despite this difference, Roundup is probably the best comp for the Paraquat litigation, although our lawyers predict higher settlement amounts for Paraquat because we believe the merits of the case are even stronger in the Paraquat class action.
 (And, frankly, the smaller number of plaintiffs and multiple defendants grease the wheels of a larger settlement.)